ianwolf99/maavi/README.md

 </div>

 # Brief Introduction
-- Advantage, automatic get, post tunning and we can get complete information if target parameter is vulnerable to common or advanced issues.
+- Advantage, automatic get, post tunning and we can get complete information if target parameter is vulnerable to common or advanced payloads.
 - We don't need seperate tools to test common vulnerablities.
 This is all in one tool.

 # Vulnerablities Assessment